-Boston College Graduate School of Social Work prepares its doctoral students with both the training and expertise to be the very best teachers, scholars, and researchers.
+Boston College School of Social Work prepares its doctoral students with both the training and expertise to be the very best teachers, scholars, and researchers.
 Our research centers and internationally regarded faculty address the most pressing social welfare issues of the day.

 Commitment to a research career in the field of social welfare or social work is expected.
 Preference is given to applicants with a master's degree in social work.
 However, those without a master's degree in the field of social work are encouraged to apply and consider the combined MSW/PhD option.

 The doctoral program enrolls new students in the fall semester of each academic year.
 Enrollment is full time only with a two-year residency requirement.

 All applicants must demonstrate a potential for doctoral studies by providing the following materials: